Rahma-Thlijani/Rahma/README.md

 ## Project Steps
 You will first understand the data the we will apply data exploration.
 Afterwards, we will train two different models and finally we will evaluate them.
 All the project steps are organized and listed below:
-1. Data Understanding&nbsp;
+1. Data Understanding
 2. Data Exploration
 3. Multiple Regression Model

 3.1 Model Training

 3.2 Model Prediction

 3.3 Model Evaluation

 4. Deep Learning Model

 4.1 Model Training

 4.2 Model Prediction

 4.3 Model Evaluation
 ## Conclusion / Results
 Two different learning algorithms (Multiple Linear Regression and Deep Neural Network) were tested, and we have evaluated their performance.